 - Inhale and exhale rapidly through your nose, keeping your mouth closed but relaxed.

 - Do this for up to 15 seconds the first time and then breathe normally for a while.
-Then you can add five seconds each time after until you reach a minute or until you feel energized.
+Then you can add five seconds each time until you reach a minute or until you feel energised.